psc-g/neurips19music/README.md

 ### Saurabh Kumar
 <img src="images/saurabh.jpg" width=200 align="left">
-Saurabh Kumar plays the tabla, an Indian classical percussion instrument, and has been learning the tabla for the past 18 years.
-In his free time, he is a PhD student at Stanford and was a past AI Resident at Google Brain.
+<p height=200>Saurabh Kumar plays the tabla, an Indian classical percussion instrument, and has been learning the tabla for the past 18 years.
+In his free time, he is a PhD student at Stanford and was a past AI Resident at Google Brain.</p>

 ---